brxken128/dexios/README.md

 To install Dexios, there are two main options.

 Firstly, you can install via `cargo` with `cargo install dexios`, or you may download the binary from the release page (make sure you mark it as executable, otherwise it won't run!).

+To use `cargo` for installing, ensure you have `gcc` installed on your system.

 For better performance, you may install via `cargo` with the command `RUSTFLAGS="-Ctarget-cpu=native -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3" cargo install dexios`.